star-history/star-history/public/blog/star-history-yearly-pick-2022-data-infra-tools.md

 ![bytebase](/blog/assets/yearly-pick-data-infra-tools-2022/bytebase.webp)

 While the aforementioned Buf targets the API schema, [Bytebase](https://github.com/bytebase/bytebase) targets the database schema hidden behind the API.
 While there are a number of commercial/open-source database engines on the market, there are only a few tools around to ensure reliable database schema changes.
-To this day, most engineering teams continue to connect directly to production databases to change data. 💥
+To this day, many engineering teams continue to connect directly to production databases to change data. 💥

 - Like how GitHub/GitLab manages code changes, Bytebase provides a GUI to manage database changes.
 - Like Figma for designer team collaboration, Bytebase helps DevOps teams collaborate on database management.